The-Tests-at-the-End-of-the-Universe/null_checker/README.md

 # null_checker

 This program can be use to check null protection for mallocs in any c program.
-You can use the null_checker script in order to test a certain executable.
+You can use the null_checker script in order to test a certain executable. all parts of the executable should be compiled with -g flag, including libraries, for accurate backtraces

 ## usage